Revision 23-2; April 28, 2023

 How long does a hearing last?

 The length of the hearing depends on the complexity and type of issue on appeal.
 You should plan on a minimum of one hour.
-If it is anticipated that the hearing will last longer, you will be notified by the hearings officer during the hearing.

 Do I have to have an attorney?

 No, you do not need to have an attorney, but you may have an attorney represent you at the hearing at your own expense.
 For free legal assistance, contact your local legal aid office.
+You may find more information about your local legal aid office in the Notice of Hearing.

 Can I record the hearing?